anirudh-nanwal/Git-Commands-Repo/Git Commands.md

 3. `git add .` : This command will stage the existing files in the local repository.
 4. `git commit -m "First commit"` : Commit this file to make a first commit.
 5. `git remote add origin <Repository_URL>` : Login to github and create a repository in the github.
 Copy the SSH or HTTPS URL and paste it in this command to add the origin to the remote repository.
 6. `git push -u origin master` : Use this command to push the changes to the remote repository.
 The -u sets the branch as upstream.
-Setting a branch as upstream makes the local branch to track the branch on the remote when multiple branches exists on the remote.
+Setting a branch as upstream makes the local branch to track the branch (tracking branch) on the remote when multiple branches exists on the remote.
 In this command, we have made the master branch in the origin as the current upstream branch.
 7. `git push <remote_name> <branch_name>` : The original syntax of the above command.

 ### Cloning a Git Repository